ecrucru/anticrux/README.md

 - a remote server by using the same commands than the Free Internet Chess Server (FICS)
 - a chess engine to connect with your UCI-compatible desktop application

 For technical reasons inherited from JavaScript and its design, AntiCrux will never reach the highest and unbeatable ELO ratings.
 Its level is rather *[normal](#anticrux-helo-world)* and the 20 available levels implement various techniques and rules to act like a human as much as possible.
-It is then a good tool to increase your skills with fun.
+It is then a good tool to increase your skills with fun !

 About the variant AntiChess, the objective consists in losing all your own pieces or reaching a stalemate.
 For that, you will probably have to force the moves.
 The rules are very simple and change a lot the dynamics of the game :